httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 # HTTP Message Signatures {#message-signatures}

-An HTTP Message Signature is a signature over a string generated from a subset of the content in an HTTP message and metadata about the signature itself.
-When successfully verified against an HTTP message, it provides cryptographic proof that with respect to the subset of content that was signed, the message is semantically equivalent to the message for which the signature was generated.
+An HTTP Message Signature is a signature over a string generated from a subset of the components of an HTTP message in addition to metadata about the signature itself.
+When successfully verified against an HTTP message, an HTTP Message Signature provides cryptographic proof that the message is semantically equivalent to the message for which the signature was generated, with respect to the subset of message components that was signed.

 ## Creating a Signature {#sign}